 Roughly every two hours, Ridder and McKisic passed the notional baton.
 Both had done extended surgeries before.
 This one, though, combined meticulous, painstaking surgical work – Ridder described it as “removing intricate spiderwebs off a very delicate structure” – with the physical challenge of looking through a microscope with arms extended, which was tough on the shoulders.

 They had to be precise in their spiderweb removal.
-Inadvertent damage to the brainstem during this sort of surgery can do to patients what the tumor would do over time: put them wheelchairs, render them unable to swallow (and thus needing a feeding tube), and, a particular risk in Webber’s case, do damage to the facial nerve, leaving half the face expressionless.
+Inadvertent damage to the brainstem during this sort of brain tumor surgery can do to patients what the tumor would do over time: put them wheelchairs, render them unable to swallow (and thus needing a feeding tube), and, a particular risk in Webber’s case, do damage to the facial nerve, leaving half the face expressionless.
 The last of these, using electrical stimulation, Ridder could test during the surgery by electrically stimulating the nerve and observing whether facial muscles reacted – which in Webber’s case the muscles continued to do.

-Things went smoothly if slowly until about 17 hours into the surgery, when a ventilator the anesthesiologist assumed would have been done with its job hours earlier stopped due to condensation in the line.
+Things went smoothly if slowly until about 17 hours into the brain tumor surgery, when a ventilator the anesthesiologist assumed would have been done with its job hours earlier stopped due to condensation in the line.
 A switch to a portable version bridged to a replacement, but all that took about an hour.

 Ridder drank water (too much caffeine, he says, can affect his hands’ steadiness) and stayed focused during McKisic’s shifts, not even catnapping.
 You learn to deal with sleep deprivation during training as a neurosurgeon, he explained.
 Plus Webber and his family provided ample motivation to keep focus.